 While there is undoubtedly plenty of alluring Greek islands, Cyclades is the island group that will make your trip to the Aegean Sea a rich experience with just the right amount of history, natural beauty, great food, and places to unwind.
-This time, I suggest you discover Naoussa (or Naousa), a traditional fishermen village on the northern coast of Paros.
+This time, I suggest you discover Naoussa (or Naousa), a traditional fishermen’s village on the northern coast of Paros.
 If you want to spend memorable island holidays in Greece, in this article, you will learn about the best things to do in Naoussa, Paros!

 Naoussa has always been of interest for foreigners.
 Unlike those in the 17th century, the visitors of today come armed with sunscreen

 Naoussa has a history of attracting the attention of foreigners.
 French, Venetians and Russians were all building their bases here since the 17th century!
 With weapons stored away, foreigners come armed with parasols and sunscreen these days, occupying Naoussa’s famous golden beaches just temporarily.

 Naoussa in return, with the biggest fleet of fishing boats in the Cyclades, offers splendid Mediterranean cuisine to its visitors.
-Pair it with fine wine that the area is famous for (there is even a wine museum in Naoussa!), and you will hardly be able to resist this place, considered to be one of the prettiest villages of Cyclades!
+Pair it with the fine wine that the area is famous for (there is even a wine museum in Naoussa!), and you will hardly be able to resist this place, considered to be one of the prettiest villages of the Cyclades!

 Where is Naoussa located?